microsoft/Windows-universal-samples/Samples/CortanaVoiceCommand/README.md

 <!---
 category: SpeechAndCortana
 --->

-# Cortana Voice Command Sample
+# Cortana voice command sample

 This sample demonstrates integrating with Cortana to provide Voice Command Definitions (VCDs) that allow an application to be invoked in a variety of ways.